 Vaginal yeast infections are more likely to occur in women who

-Have a weakened immune system—suppressed by drugs (such as corticosteroids or chemotherapy drugs) or impaired by a disorder (such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more )
+Have a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more —suppressed by medications (such as corticosteroids or chemotherapy drugs) or impaired by a disorder (such as AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more )

 Are taking antibiotics

 Antibiotics taken by mouth tend to kill the bacteria that normally reside in the vagina and that prevent yeast from growing.
 Thus, using antibiotics increases the risk of developing a yeast infection.